 Although a National Park, there are many private game reserves situated on its western border and 14 private concessions within the park.
 The fences between these reserves and the Kruger National Park have for the most part come down making it a vast area of game-rich territory.
 This area is also called Greater Kruger and in our opinion offers a more adventurous game drive experience as most properties allow real off-road game viewing in their 4×4 open safari vehicles.

 How to get there:

 The area is accessible by domestic flights from Johannesburg into Skukuza, Hoedspruit, Kruger Mpumalanga Airport (KMIA), Malelane and Phalaborwa, or from Cape Town into Hoedspruit and Kruger Mpumalanga Airport (KMIA).
-By road it is approximately 5 hours drive from Johannesburg, through very beautiful scenery.
+By road, it takes a 5-6 hour drive from Johannesburg, through very beautiful scenery.

 Most of our Kruger Park Safaris are via road transfers from Johannesburg departing in the early morning.
-There is also the option of flying in / out of Kruger Mpumalanga International (KMIA) or Hoedspruit from Johannesburg’s OR Tambo International.
+There is also the option of flying into Nelspruit, Skukuza or Hoedspruit and other smaller airports from Johannesburg’s OR Tambo International.
 Please note that flight costs and in some instances airport transfers to the various accommodations are additional costs to the tour package rate.

 Spring (September to November): 18 – 30 Degrees Celsius

 Summer (December to February): 25 – 35 Degrees Celsius